japinol7/the-codemaster/README.md

             log file
      -n, 	--nologdatetime
             Logs will not print a datetime.
-     -p, 	--persistdata
+     -p, 	--nopersistdata
-            Experimental feature: Persist and recover game data.
-            Automatically save the game state when the user exits the game.
+            Deactivate feature: Persist and recover game data, which automatically save the game state when the user exits the game.
-            Continue last game instead of starting a new game if the player chooses this option from the main menu.
      -u, 	--nodisplayscaled
             Deactivate the scaling of the game screen.
             Resolution depends on desktop size and scale graphics.